16 Important Humanitarian Crises and Trends to Know in 2026

 Sahel Region

 The Sahel region spans a large portion of the African continent to the south of the Sahara Desert, encompassing parts of Burkina Faso, Cameroon, Chad, The Gambia, Guinea, Mauritania, Mali, Niger, Nigeria and Senegal.
-Frequent droughts and high birth rates regularly strain resources, but escalating violence by Jihadist insurgent groups have resulted in over 34 million people needing emergency humanitarian aid, a 25% increase since 2018.
-According to the World Health Organization (WHO), the Sahel crisis is one of the fastest-growing humanitarian emergencies in the world.
+Frequent droughts and high birth rates regularly strain resources, but escalating violence by Jihadist insurgent groups has resulted in over 29 million people needing emergency humanitarian aid.
+According to the World Health Organization (WHO), the Sahel crisis is one of the most severe humanitarian emergencies in the world.

-Acute malnutrition, unsafe shelters and sexual violence are among the most pressing threats endured by the people of the Sahel, though a number of relief organizations are working to provide healthcare, education, nutritional services and psychosocial support (having to do with the intersection and interaction of social, cultural and environmental influences on the mind and behavior).
-Recently, democratic backsliding has plagued the region, with coups threatening or toppling elected governments.
+Acute malnutrition, unsafe shelters and sexual violence are among the most pressing threats the people of the Sahel endure, though a number of relief organizations are working to provide healthcare, education, nutritional services and psychosocial support (related to the intersection and interaction of social, cultural and environmental influences on the mind and behavior).
+However, democratic backsliding has plagued the region, with coups threatening or toppling elected governments.

 South Sudan

-As part of the Horn of Africa, large swaths of South Sudan’s population are enduring “famine-like conditions,” with approximately 1.4 million children undernourished.
+As part of the Horn of Africa, large swaths of South Sudan’s population are enduring “famine-like conditions,” with approximately 2.1 million children undernourished.
 Climate change, disease epidemics and political unrest are among the contributing factors to the ongoing humanitarian crisis; the world’s newest nation state is still wracked with lingering violence sparked by its secession from Sudan in 2011.
-As a result of these many factors, an estimated 9.4 million people likely needed life-saving aid by the end of 2023.
+As a result of these many factors, 9.3 million people needed life-saving aid in 2025 alone.
+The government of South Sudan is embroiled in a long-term conflict with the leading opposition as well as regional militias, leading to regular internal displacement population movements as well as exacerbating economic problems.

 Sudan